-- The Technivorm offers a 5 year warranty, while the Bonavita has a 2 year warranty.
+- The Technivorm offers a 5-year warranty, while the Bonavita has a 2-year warranty.

 If I was just dipping my toe into the world of better coffee, I would recommend that someone start with the Bonavita.
 I think it accomplishes nearly the same result as the Technivorm at half the price.
-However, I would suggest that for those who appreciate great build quality, a long warranty, or the ability to tinker, the Technivorm is a better choice, assuming budget allows for it (and the 3rd party carafe you will probably want to buy).
+However, I would suggest that for those who appreciate great build quality, a long warranty, or the ability to tinker, the Technivorm is a better choice, assuming the budget allows for it (and the 3rd party carafe you will probably want to buy).

 - Coffee Grind Chart - September 6, 2020